chenyichen0420/CBCOJ/readme.en.md

 }
 ```

-Since it's the frontend of a website, most files simply serves for the user view, you don't need to care about move of them.
+Since it's the frontend of a website, most files simply serves for the user view, you don't need to care about most of them.

 You need to focus on `front/config.json`, `front/public/problem/`, and `front/public/files/`.